GreenDamTan/fastapi-dls_mirror/README.md

 Thanks to vGPU community and all who uses this project and report bugs.

-Special thanks to @samicrusader who created build file for ArchLinux and @cyrus who wrote the section for openSUSE.
+Special thanks to

+- @samicrusader who created build file for ArchLinux
+- @cyrus who wrote the section for openSUSE
+- @midi who wrote the section for unRAID